nguthrie/DevFlexInterview/README.md

 minimum_points(4, [1, 2, 3, 5, 8]) -> 3
 If the threshold is 4, again it takes 3 problems solving problems 1, 3 and 4 where points[3] - points[0] = 5 - 1 = 1.
  This meets the threshold, so the student must solve at least 3 problems.
 Return 3

+4. Docker installation
+Install Docker and download the image jcdemo/flaskapp.
+Run the container in detached mode and and expose port 5000.
+Visit port 5000 on your local computer.
+Put the output in a new text file and add it to this Github directory.

 Please see the test cases for more examples of input to output mappings for each question.